Student Rights and Responsibilities

 Western Illinois University Board of Trustees Statement on Campus Disruption (See Section D.7.) - The Board of Trustees is the governing board for Western Illinois University.
 The Board was created to operate, manage, control, and maintain the University.
 In keeping with this responsibility, the Board has formulated and established a policy statement governing campus disturbances.

-This policy enunciated herein is in no sense intended to deprive any person of his or her rights of free speech and assembly.
+This policy enunciated herein is in no sense intended to deprive any person of their rights of free speech and assembly.
 The exercise of those rights in a lawful manner is to be encouraged under the jurisdiction of the Board.
 Actions, however, which deprive others of their rights without due process of law cannot be justified.

 All too often campus disturbances disrupt educational functions, deprive the majority of their rights to pursue their education, and result in injury to persons and extensive damage to property.
 The State, no less than a private property owner, has the right and responsibility to preserve property under its control for the use to which it is lawfully dedicated.
 Neither the United States Constitution, nor the Constitution of the State of Illinois, precludes the State from controlling the use of its own property for lawful, nondiscriminatory purposes.